Shinsuke Takizawa, Neighborhood, And The Beginnings Of Japanese Streetwear.

 MAJOR FORCE, the founding record company of Japanese streetwear.

 It is here that our man will make a decisive encounter in the person of Hiroshi Fujiwara.
-The one we call today “the godfather of streetwear” was also a musician at the time.
+The one we call today “the godfather of streetwear” was also a musician.
 One of the first DJs on the island, he contributed to the birth of Japanese rap, and was one of the founders of the legendary MAJOR FORCE record company.

 The label, today cult, is one of the first dedicated to the club music and has greatly mixed fashion, visual and style to its music.
 A total art, a bridge between all the influences seen above.
 An art of living for the guys at that time, which served as the foundation for Japanese streetwear.